- Home

 The smallest Budgeting Advance you can get is £100 and the most is £812, if you have children.

-Bear in mind that you’ll need to pay back what you borrow and the repayments will be taken from your Universal Credit.
+You will need to pay back what you borrow and the repayments will be taken from your Universal Credit.
 If you stop getting Universal Credit, you’ll need to pay the money back in another way.

-There are also other ways you can get help paying for emergency costs.
-For more info please contact us, Citizens Advice, Turn to Us or ask your local authority if they have any support available, such as a freecycle or community school clothing scheme in your area.
+You can also ask your local authority if they have any support available, such as a freecycle or a community school clothing scheme in your area.

 My Universal Credit hasn't been paid.
 What do I need to do?

-If your Universal Credit changes or stops, you should get a letter or a notification when you log on to your Universal Credit online claimant journal.
-This can happen for lots of reasons, for example a change in circumstances like moving house or a pay rise at work.
+If your Universal Credit changes or stops, you should get a letter or a notification when you log on to your Universal Credit online journal.

 If your Universal Credit hasn’t been paid and you haven’t received a letter or online notification, please call the Universal Credit helpline on 0800 328 5644 or contact them using your online account.